prediction2020/explainable-predictive-models/README.md

 ### Data Preprocessing
 * The continuous predictors were centered using zero-mean unit-variance normalization.
 * Missing values were imputed using mean imputation
+* Both pre-processing steps were applied based on the training set after the data was split into training and test sets.

 ### Multicollinearity analysis
 The Variance Inflation Factor (VIF) was calculated for each of the clinical predictors to measure multicollinearity.
 The VIF analysis demonstrated negligible multicollinearity with VIFs < 1.91.
 The calculated VIF values for each predictor is given in the table below.